hgeaydem/openshift-virt-labs/docs/workshop/content/validation.md

-Let's first see if we can check the nodes; use th web-based terminal on the right:
+Let's first see if we can check the nodes; use the web-based terminal on the right:

 ~~~bash
 $ oc get nodes